Key Ideas

 This force favours grouping tasks with similar skill requirements, which may cut across the coordination structure entirely.
 The most tightly interdependent tasks in a process may require very different skill levels.

-1. Task automation
+Channel 1: Task automation

-2. Coordination compression
+Channel 3: Coordination compression

 When coordination costs fall, the case for broad, bundled jobs weakens.
 The firm can afford to split tasks across more specialised workers, because the penalty for doing so has decreased.
 The prediction is counterintuitive: AI that improves coordination between people can lead to more specialisation, not less.